 For the avoidance of doubt in the interpretation of the Local Government Act 1995 section 6.26(2)(a)(i), it is declared that any part of the reserve that, at a particular time, is being used for a gas processing project purpose, is not being used or held for a public purpose.

+17A.
+Protection from liability for wrongdoing

+(1) An action in tort does not lie against a person for anything that the person has done, in good faith, in the performance or purported performance of a function under this Act.

+(2) The protection given by subsection (1) applies even though the thing done as described in that subsection may have been capable of being done whether or not this Act had been enacted.

+(3) Despite subsection (1), the State is not relieved of any liability that it might have for another person having done anything as described in that subsection.

+(4) In this section a reference to the doing of anything includes a reference to the omission to do anything.

+[Section 17A inserted by No. 13 of 2015 s.
+5.]

 17. Regulations

 The Governor may make regulations prescribing all matters that are required or permitted by this Act to be prescribed, or are necessary or convenient to be prescribed, for giving effect to the purposes of this Act.